(All photos by Doug Fraser — Unless I’m in them.)

 Autodynamics reorganized under Chapter 11 and got back to building Formula Fords as well as a new Formula Vee, the D-13.

-Reeves Callaway at speed (Prior to building his 200+ mph Callaway Corvettes)
+Reeves Callaway and his Caldwell D-13 at speed (Prior to building his 200+ mph Callaway Corvettes)

-Another top driver running the D-9 was David Loring.
-When he first started racing, the SCCA said he was too young, so he went out and won everything else instead.
+Another top driver running the D-9 Formula Ford was David Loring.
+When he first started racing, the SCCA said he was too young to get a competition license, so he went out and won everything else instead.

 An excellent article on David Loring by Gordon Kirby.